 Digital marketing connects businesses with customers where they are online.
 Because we conduct so much of our lives online (roughly six hours per day) digital marketing for all businesses has become a core business activity.

 You have a landscaping business, but do you have a brand?
-Most conceive branding as deciding upon a logo and ensuring the company’s visual identity is consistent on their landscaping vans, yet it is much more strategic and encompassing than this.
+Most conceive branding as deciding upon a logo and ensuring the company’s visual identity is consistent on their landscaping vans, yet it is much more strategic than this.

 Branding is the process of creating a strong, positive perception of a company, including its products and services in customers’ minds by combining elements such as a logo, design, mission statement, and consistent theme throughout marketing communications.